UPDATE 2-General Mills posts first sales beat in a year, shares rise

 * Shares rise as much as 4.1 pct (Adds details from conference call; updates shares)

-June 28 Cheerios cereal maker General Mills Inc reported a better-than-expected quarterly profit and its first sales beat in a year, sending its shares up as much as 4.1 percent.
+June 28 (Reuters) - Cheerios cereal maker General Mills Inc reported a better-than-expected quarterly profit and its first sales beat in a year, sending its shares up as much as 4.1 percent.

 U.S. packaged food makers, including General Mills, Conagra Brands Inc and Kellogg Co, have been struggling with sluggish demand as more consumers shift to fresh foods and products seen as healthier.